-Redox systems; Review of mitochondrial respiratory chain, Inhibitors and uncouplers of Electron Transport System
+Redox systems; Review of mitochondrial respiratory chain, Inhibitors and un-couplers of Electron Transport System

-DSC - X (Practical) Biochemistry of Metabolic Processes Credits 2 Marks 30
+CORE - X (Practical) Biochemistry of Metabolic Processes

 - 1. Estimation of total protein in given solutions by Lowry's method - 2.
 To study the enzymatic activity of Trypsin and Lipase - 3.
 Detection of Alkaline Phosphatase assay from tissue - 4.
 Estimation of glucose - 5.
-Demonstration of activity of Salivary Amylase, effect of temperature and pH
+Demonstration of effect of inhibitors on activity of Salivary Amylase